wp-cli/handbook/commands/user/import-csv.md

 # wp user import-csv

-Import users from a CSV file.
+Imports users from a CSV file.

 If the user already exists (matching the email address or login), then the user is updated unless the `--skip-update` flag is used.